Chevrolet Colorado: GMC Canyon

 The all-new GMC Canyon was introduced on January 12, 2014.
 GMC introduced in an official press and video release and made its public debut the following day (January 13, 2014) at the North American International Auto Show in Detroit.
 Sales started at dealerships in the second quarter of 2014 as a 2015 model.

 The Canyon offers the same features as its cousin, but will have a higher MSRP and more options.
 It also sports a front grille design that closely resembles its full-size sibling, the GMC Sierra.
 The Canyon comes in three trims and either two-wheel drive or four-wheel drive.
 The base model is only available with the 2.5 L Ecotec I4 engine, a 6-speed manual transmission (until mid-2019 when the manual transmission was discontinued and a six-speed automatic transmission became standard), and two-wheel drive.

-Optional features (based on trim) will include active aero grille shutters, available OnStar 4G LTE connectivity with on-board wifi, forward collision warning, lane departure warning, and an available Teen Driver feature that limits speed and audio volume.
+Optional features (based on trim) will include active aero grille shutters, available OnStar 4G LTE connectivity with on-board Wi-Fi, forward collision warning, lane departure warning, and an available Teen Driver feature that limits speed and audio volume.

 On February 16, 2015, GMC posted spy shots of a Canyon with Denali styling, indicating plans to add the mid-size truck to the Denali lineup as a 2016 model.

-Both the Canyon and Colorado received a facelift for the 2021 model year, prior to the debut of a third generation in either the 2023 or 2024 model years.
+Both the Canyon and Colorado received a facelift for the 2021 model year, prior to the debut of a third generation in the 2023 model year.

 GMC also saw its level trims reduced and renamed for the 2021 model year: Elevation Standard, Elevation, AT4, and Denali.
-The SLE and SLT trims are eliminated.
+It is unknown why the SLE and SLT trims were deleted.

 Colorado ZR2

 The ZR2 concept was shown at the 2014 LA Auto Show.
 Due to positive feedback, a production ready version was introduced two years later at the 2016 LA Auto Show, which joined the 2017 lineup.

-The Colorado ZR2 offers the same amenities as its brother the Z71, but is heavily tailored towards off-road performance.
-The ZR2 model is available in 2 body configurations; crew cab with 5 ft bed or extended cab with 6 ft bed.
+The Colorado ZR2 offers the same amenities as the Z71, but is heavily tailored towards off-road performance.
+The ZR2 model is available in 2 body configurations: crew cab with 5 ft bed or extended cab with 6 ft bed.
 Engine options are the 3.6 L LGZ V6 engine and the 2.8 L Duramax LWN turbodiesel engine.

 Chevrolet designed many new parts specifically for the ZR2 to improve off-road performance.
 New features and parts standard or optional on the ZR2 include: